lil-qorgi/379-rnaseq/README.md

     - logs/
         - run.log
     - **merged.gtf**
-        - this is the annotation file that merges the transcripts.gtf file from the previous (cufflinks) step obtained for all biological replicates: WTA1, A2, B1, B2, C1, C2.
+        - this is the annotation file that merges the transcripts.gtf file from the previous (cufflinks) step obtained for all biological replicates and experimental conditions: WTA1, A2, B1, B2, C1, C2.

 ## Specific commands used in the analysis.
 ```bash